 When you type Essaouira on Google and see the Images, you will find the Photos of the typical old Blue boats on the port.
 These are the traditional old wooden boats painted in blue still used today.
 Between 1 pm and 4 pm, fishermen take their daily catch to the auction market to sell.
 If you are interested in buying fresh fish, I recommend doing it in the port open space market.
 Do not forget to haggle, as Moroccans are good at that.
 At the sides of the pier, you will find many stalls where you can grill the fresh fish or any other seafood you buy.

 Essaouira is also known as the Windy City because of its weather.
 In the summer, when the rest of the morocco is sweltering, the average temperature of Essaouira varies around 20-25 Celsius.
 But still, you can do plenty of things on the Beach of Essaouira like in summer light sunbathing would be a good idea.
 B t the beach of Essaouira is not famous for sunbathing but for other things like Kitesurfing.
 Even if you do not know how to fly a kite, you will still enjoy the scenes like the sky full of different colors.
 Kites will give you Goosebumps at first.
 You can also go horse riding on the beach, and even Camel riding is available.
 M Best Pick Would be Plage Sidi Magdoul, but if you can spare some time, then Plage Sidi Kaouki and Moulay Bouzerktoune are also decent Beach options.
-Finally, Quad Bike Riding is also available for adventurous people in Diabate village on the beach if you want something different.
+Finally, Quad Biking is also available for adventurous people in Diabate village on the beach if you want something different.
 A d if you wish to enjoy the atmosphere, I would recommend walking on the beach and enjoying the calm wind hitting on your face.

 It was named after the founder of the city Mohammed Ben Abdullah.
 In Morocco, t e Sidi Mohamed Ben Abdellah Museum is masterminded in a pasha residence that returns to the nineteenth century.
 It houses authentic antiques, for example, stoneware, coins, adornments, photos, and floor coverings, which are most crucial to Essaouira’s history.
 O e critical thing is bookings.
 I would recommend booking your museum tour in advance to avoid any problems.
 It is just beside the Essaouira Ramparts, so when you visit the Ramparts, do not forget to visit the Museum, especially for people who love history, art, and culture.
 S, this Museum is worth spending time and energy on.